cs261-2022-group22/MentorBank/README.md

 # MentorBank

-This repository contains the entire codebase for the frontend, the backend and database schemas of the mentoring platform, MentorBank, made by group22 as a CS261 group work.
+This repository contains the entire codebase for the frontend, the backend and database schemas/initial-data of the mentoring platform, MentorBank, made by group22 as a CS261 group work.

 Group Members (sorted alphabetically):